27 Bluetooth Overview Review

 BLE connection interval directly controls power consumption and latency.
 For a sensor sending 20-byte readings:

-Key insight: Battery life scales approximately linearly with connection interval (100× longer interval → 100× longer battery life) because duty cycle dominates when sleep current is very low (µA range).
+Key insight: Battery life scales approximately linearly with connection interval: a 100x longer interval can produce roughly 100x longer battery life when sleep current is very low.
 Choose the longest interval that meets your latency requirements.

 27.4.3 Bluetooth Technology Decision Flowchart